 Native vegetation is proposed to be removed to facilitate the development.
 The land is located in the Native Vegetation Overlay and State Significant Native Vegetation Overlay under the Code.
-A total of 1.758 ha of native vegetation is proposed for clearance, including:
+A total of 0.431 ha of native vegetation and 7 scattered trees are proposed for clearance.